Australia, Singapore say defense pact should not worry China

 “That extraordinary growth, perhaps most of all in China, has been underpinned by that foundation of peace,” Turnbull said.
 “The importance of American engagement in our region cannot be overstated.”

-As well as U.S. military involvement in the region, both prime ministers hoped U.S. Congress would agree to join the 12-country Trans-Pacific Partnership trade deal, even though both Republican presidential nominee Donald Trump and Democrat Hillary Clinton have come out against the pact.
+As well as U.S. military involvement in the region, both prime ministers hoped the U.S. Congress would agree to join the 12-country Trans-Pacific Partnership trade deal, even though both major presidential nominees, Republican Donald Trump and Democrat Hillary Clinton, have come out against the pact.

-Under the new defense deal, the Singapore military will triple their annual access to the Australian training grounds to 18 weeks.
+Under the new defense deal, the Singapore military will triple its annual access to the Australian training grounds to 18 weeks.
 Singapore troop numbers will increase from 6,600 to 14,000.

 Australia and the United States last week struck a cost-sharing deal to pay for more than AU$2 billion in infrastructure to accommodate up to 2,500 Marines.